Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Acknowledgements

 \section{Acknowledgements}

-I am first and foremost indebted to Jean-Pierre-Dupuy, who spent decades designing projected time and perfect prediction (which he calls essential prediction) and formulated the initial conjectures, as well as to St\'ephane Reiche, with whom we collaborated on the formalism of the PPE in extensive form.
+I am first and foremost indebted to Jean-Pierre-Dupuy, who spent decades designing the decision theory framework of projected time and perfect prediction and formulated the initial conjectures, as well as to St\'ephane Reiche, with whom we collaborated on the formalism of the PPE in extensive form.
 Some counterexamples in this paper were found by Felipe Sulser during his Master's thesis, focused on a bootstrap of a cartography of non-Nashian game theory based on the analysis of game datasets.
-I am also thankful to Alexei Grinbaum, Bernard Walliser, Rich Shiffrin, Bob French, Joe Halpern for exciting discussions on the topic.
+Gustavo Alonso co-supervised this thesis and also supported me with the costs of running the large-scale experiments on a data center infrastructure.
+I am also thankful to Alexei Grinbaum, Bernard Walliser, Rich Shiffrin, Bob French, Joe Halpern for exciting discussions on the topic, as well to Elliott Ash and Li Jialin for exciting discussions as well as proof-reading the paper.